Shtibel1/fnx-hub/README.md

 # FnxHub
 First, clone project and then run command "npm install".

 After that you would be able to start client project with command "ng serve". :)

+In search screen I used "debounce" rxjs operator to recognize when user stops typing, and then the client sends the query to the server automaticlly without press any button.

 ## Development server